kosl/ihipp-examples/docs/week3.md

 ## 2.7 Q: Do you understand point-to-point communication?

-This quiz covers various aspects of point-to-point communication that have been discussed so far this week.
+This quiz covers various aspects of point-to-point communication that have been discussed so far this Chapter.

 ### Question 1
 You must specify the rank for both source and destination processes, when sending a message using MPI_Send: